simojenki/bonob/README.md

 - Implement the MusicService/MusicLibrary interface
 - Startup bonob with your new implementation.

+## A note on transcoding

+tldr; Transcoding to mp3/m4a is not supported as sonos devices will not play the track.
+Transcoding to flac works however, use BNB_SUBSONIC_CUSTOM_CLIENTS=audio/flac if you want to transcode flac->flac ie. to downsample HD flacs (see below).

+Sonos devices are very particular about how audio streams are presented to them, see [streaming basics](https://developer.sonos.com/build/content-service-add-features/streaming-basics/).
+When using transcoding both Navidrome and Gonic report no 'content-length', nor do they support range queries, this will cause the sonos device to fail to play the track.

 ## Cusomisation

-### Audio File type specific transcoding options within Navidrome
+### Audio File type specific transcoding options within Subsonic

-In some situations you may wish to have different 'Players' within Navidrome so that you can configure different transcoding options depending on the file type.
-For example if you have a mixture of flac file formats where not all are supported by sonos [See issue #52](https://github.com/simojenki/bonob/issues/52) & [Sonos supported audio formats](https://developer.sonos.com/build/content-service-add-features/supported-audio-formats/)
+In some situations you may wish to have different 'Players' within you Subsonic server so that you can configure different transcoding options depending on the file type.
+For example if you have flacs with a mixture of frequency formats where not all are supported by sonos [See issue #52](https://github.com/simojenki/bonob/issues/52) & [Sonos supported audio formats](https://developer.sonos.com/build/content-service-add-features/supported-audio-formats/)

 In this case you could set;